 The younger sister is relegated to a secondary role in the more dramatic moments of the story.

 Parents Need to Know

-For over 50 years, horse lovers have thrilled to this tale of wild ponies who resist capture at every turn.
+Horse lovers for generations have thrilled to this tale of wild ponies who resist capture at every turn.
 The setting and Marguerite Henry's vivid writing style work to make it rise above your average child-and-horse story.
 Set in the Tidewater area of Virginia, the book is filled with that region's colorful dialect ("Seems as if the devil is allus sittin' cross-legged of me").

-Younger readers quickly find themselves involved with the drama.
-But those used to today's fast pace and relentless action may find the book slow.
+Younger readers will quickly find themselves involved in the drama of this captivating tale, but those used to today's fast pace and relentless action may find the book slow.
 Readers of all ages will enjoy Wesley Dennis' illustrations of the wild ponies, but they may find that his depictions of the children don't help pinpoint the children's ages, which are not given in the text either.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.